-(5) Let me ask you, in the fifth place, whether you know anything by experience of conversion to God.
+(5) Let me ask, in the fifth place, whether we know anything by experience of conversion to God.

 Without conversion there is no salvation.
-"Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven." -"Except a man be born again, he cannot see the kingdom of God. "-"If any man have not the Spirit of Christ, he is none of His."-"If any man be in Christ he is a new creature."
-(Matt. xviii.
+"Except ye be converted, and become as little children, ye shall never enter the kingdom of heaven."-"Except a man be born again, he cannot see the kingdom of God."-"If any man have not the Spirit of Christ, he is none of His."-"If any man be in Christ he is a new creature."
+(Mat. xviii.
 3; John iii.
-8; Rom. viii.
+3; Rom. viii.
 9; 2 Cor. v.
-17).
+17)

 We are all by nature so weak, so worldly, so earthly-minded, so inclined to sin, that without a thorough change we cannot serve God in life, and could not enjoy Him after death.
-Just as ducks, as soon as they are hatched, take naturally to water, so do children, as soon as they can do anything, take to selfishness, lying and deceit, and none pray or love God unless they are taught.
+Just as ducks, as soon as they are hatched, take naturally to water, so do children, as soon as they can do anything, take to selfishness, lying, and deceit; and none pray or love God, unless they are taught.
+High or low, rich or poor, gentle or simple, we all need a complete change-a change which is the special office of the Holy Ghost to give us.
+Call it what you please-new birth, regeneration, renewal, new creation, quickening, repentance-the thing must be had if we are to be saved: and if we have the thing it will be seen.

-High or low, rich or poor, gentle or simple, we all need a complete change,-a change which it is the special office of the Holy Ghost to give us.
-Call it what you please,-new birth, regeneration, renewal, new creation, quickening, repentance,-the thing must be had if we are to be saved: and if we have the thing it will be seen.
-Sense of sin and deep hatred to it, faith in Christ and love to Him, delight in holiness and longing after more of it, love to God's people and distaste for the things of the world,-these, these are the signs and evidences which always accompany conversion.
-Myriads, it may be feared, around us know nothing about it: they are, in Scripture language, dead, and asleep, and blind, and unfit for the kingdom of God.
-Year after year, perhaps, they go on repeating the words of the Creed, "I believe in the Holy Ghost; "but they are utterly ignorant of His changing operations on the inward man.
-Sometimes they flatter themselves they are born again, because they have been baptized, and go to church, and receive the Lord's Supper; while they are totally destitute of the marks of the new birth, as described by St. John in his first Epistle.
-And all this time the words of Scripture are clear and plain: "Except ye be converted, ... ye shall not enter into the kingdom" (Matt. xviii.
+Sense of sin and deep hatred of it, faith in Christ and love to Him, delight in holiness and longing after more of it, love for God's people and distaste for the things of the world,-these, these are the signs and evidences which always accompany conversion.
+Myriads around us, it may be feared, know nothing about it.
+They are, in Scripture language, dead, and asleep, and blind, and unfit for the kingdom of God.
+Year after year, perhaps, they go on repeating the words of the creed, "I believe in the Holy Ghost;" but they are utterly ignorant of His changing operations on the inward man.
+Sometimes they flatter themselves they are born again, because they have been baptised, and go to church, and receive the Lord's Supper; while they are totally destitute of the marks of the new birth, as described by John in his first Epistle.
+And all this time the words of Scripture are clear and plain,-"Except ye be converted, ye shall in no case enter the kingdom."
+(Mat. xviii.
 3).

-Reader, in times like these you will not wonder that I press the subject of conversion on your soul.
+In times like these, no reader ought to wonder that I press the subject of conversion on men's souls.
 No doubt there are plenty of sham conversions in such a day of religious excitement as this.
 But bad coin is no proof that there is no good money: nay, rather it is a sign that there is some money current which is valuable, and is worth imitation.
-The devil's sham Christians are indirect evidence that there is such a thing as real grace among men.
-Search your own heart then, and see how it is with you.
-Once more, I ask, in the matter of conversion, "How do you do?"
+Hypocrites and sham Christians are indirect evidence that there is such a thing as real grace among men.
+Let us search our own hearts then, and see how it is with ourselves.
+Once more let us ask, in the matter of conversion, "How do we do?"

-(6) Let me ask, in the sixth place, whether you know anything of practical Christian holiness?
-It is as certain as anything in the Bible that "without holiness no man shall see the Lord" (Heb. xii.
+(6) Let me ask, in the sixth place, whether we know anything of practical Christian holiness?

+It is as certain as anything in the Bible that "without holiness no one will see the Lord" (Heb. xii.
 14).
 It is equally certain that it is the invariable fruit of saving faith, the real test of regeneration, the only sound evidence of indwelling grace, the certain consequence of vital union with Christ.